 Jennison won his case, but lost on appeal.

-In September 1781, the assault and battery case went to the Supreme Judicial Court, where Chief Justice William Cushing used these stirring words to instruct the jury:
+In September 1781, the assault and battery case went to the Supreme Judicial Court.
+Chief Justice William Cushing used stirring words to instruct the jury.

 While Walker’s cases made their way through the Massachusetts courts, another slave was suing for her freedom.

-Elizabeth Freeman, an illiterate 39-year-old mother from Sheffield, had heard the same new idea that everyone is entitled to liberty.
+Elizabeth Freeman, an illiterate 39-year-old mother from Sheffield, had heard the same new idea.
+Freeman agreed that everyone is entitled to liberty.
 She went to court and won her freedom in August 1781.

 Those two cases ended the legal support for slavery.
 The Massachusetts General Court ignored slave-owners’ concerns about their ‘property.’
 Over the next decade, slavery eroded away in Massachusetts.
-By the first U.S. census in 1790, no slaves were recorded in the commonwealth.
+By the first U.S. census in 1790, the commonwealth recorded no slaves within its borders.